Stay-at-Home Mom Resume Examples and Templates (Downloadable)

 • Education and certifications

-Include your pertinent contact information, including your name, phone number, and email address.
-You can also include your city and state, as well as links to any relevant online portfolio, website, or LinkedIn profile.
+At the top of your resume, include pertinent contact information, like your name, phone number, and email address.
+You can also list your city and state, as well as links to any relevant online portfolio, website, or LinkedIn profile.

 Example